karllhughes/event-tracker/readme.md

 2. Run `bundle install` to get the dependencies installed.

-3. Run database migrations: `rails db:migrate`.
+3. Run database migrations: `rails db:setup`.

 4. (Optional) Seed the database with some dummy data: `rails db:seed`.